How to remove public records: an 8-step guide

 Even anonymized, demographical data can be traced back to you with unnerving ease.
 According to this study, 99.98% of Americans could be identified with as few as 15 anonymized data points.

-Data brokers and people search sites collect any publicly accessible personal information, including from commercial sources and your own social media posts.
+Data brokers, including people search sites, collect publicly accessible personal information, including from commercial sources and your own social media posts.
 Once compiled into a detailed personal profile, cybercriminals have all the ammunition they need to target unsuspecting individuals.

-They can also use pretexting, the practice of using personally identifiable information (PII) to find your public records and gain access to more sensitive information.
+They can also use personally identifiable information (PII) to find your public records and gain access to more sensitive information.
 So even seemingly innocuous information, such as a phone number, can lead to serious consequences.

 These can include: